digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 when a DAR is uploaded to a participant.
 DARs deemed invalid for upgrades are rejected.

-DARs upgrade checks are broken down into package-level checks, which are in turn broken down into template and data type-level checks.
+DAR upgrade checks are broken down into package-level checks, which are in turn broken down into template and data type-level checks.

 Packages